Palash90/site-assets/blogs/iron-learn/iron-learn-9.md

 The original downloaded image was a large 474×474 pixels.
 It was taking very long to train.
 To avoid this issue, I had to resize it to 200×200 pixels.

 ### The Machine Crash and Restart
-I had occassional machine crashes due to overheating and every time that happened training starts from scratch.
+I had occasional machine crashes due to overheating and every time that happened training started from scratch.
 This was a huge waste of time and resources.
 So, I added a save/load mechanism to resume the learning from the last saved checkpoint.
 The machine can now take a pre-saved model and can start from there.

 ### The Error Oscillation
-No matter how small learning rate I chose, the training always was getting stuck into the error oscillation loop.
+No matter how small a learning rate I chose, the training always was getting stuck into the error oscillation loop.
 At one point, it occurred to me that, if I choose very small learning rate like 0.000001 I could save the training but definitely, that would take me longer.
-Then I thought, what if I can gradually decrease the learning rate programatically.
+Then I thought, what if I can gradually decrease the learning rate programmatically.
 I did some research on my thoughts and found about Cosine Annealing.
 I applied the cos learning decay function and it started showing smooth learning.

 ```python
 decay_factor = 0.5 * (1 + math.cos(math.pi * i / (epochs+epoch_offset)))